 Interfolio has provided a platform for requesting, storing and sending letters of recommendation on behalf of pre-med, dental and other assorted undergrad studies since 1999.
-In the past (almost) 20 years, we’ve learned a lot about our users, including what they expect from us and what we could add on to our service to make this process even simpler.
+In the past 20+ years, we’ve learned a lot about our users, including what they expect from us and what we could add on to our service to make this process even simpler.

 Below is a compiled list of best practices and informational resources related to the process of applying to medical school with a focus on letters of recommendation.
-Included are ways Interfolio’s Dossier can be an irreplaceable component of the application process.
+Included are ways Interfolio’s Dossier Deliver subscription can be an irreplaceable component of the application process.

 When do I request my letters?